spectralcode/OCTproZ/docs/docs/index.md

 ## About

 OCTproZ is an open source and cross-platform software for optical coherence tomography (OCT) processing and visualization.
-A plug-in system enables the integration of custom OCT systems and software modules.
+A plugin system enables the integration of custom OCT systems and software modules.
 You can find the most recent software release on the [GitHub project page](https://github.com/spectralcode/OCTproZ).

 ## User Guide
 This is the user guide for OCTproZ.
 Browse by categories on the left, or if you are looking for a specific topic, use the search bar at the top of the page.